khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 <br>

 ## w4 websites and troubleshooting
-- while I setup the system, please log in to your computers and remind yourself of your [Covid19 related responsibilities](assets/doc/covid-reminder.md)

 ### discuss progress
 - would you like to present your progress to your class?
 - do you have questions regarding your assignment?

 This week I will introduce
-- some differences between Wordpress and GitHub Pages and other website generators
+- some differences between WordPress and GitHub Pages and other website generators
 - ideas you should consider when troubleshooting

 ### homework ideas